Jul 2, 2021

 There are plenty of times when producers have to make difficult decisions, especially when it comes to the budget.

 If you are producing a film and want to prioritize location, for instance, you’ll have to be flexible elsewhere.
-This means you might have to cut corners when it comes to gear selection, set design, hiring a crew, etc.
+This means you might have to cut corners when it comes to gear selection, set design, hiring a film crew, etc.

 When producers hire small crews, it’s possible — and very likely — that these crew members will need to take on additional responsibilities that may fall outside their typical job description.